immich-app/immich/docs/docs/guides/remote-machine-learning.md

 4. Navigate to the [Machine Learning Settings](https://my.immich.app/admin/system-settings?isOpen=machine-learning)
 5. Click _Add URL_
-6. Fill the new field with the URL to the remote machine learning container.
-In the simplest case where the server is on the same local network, this may use the server's private IP.
-For example, if the private IP of the remote server is 192.168.0.50, the resulting URL will be `http://192.168.0.50:3003`.
-More advanced configuration is left as an exercise to the reader
+6. Fill the new field with the URL to the remote machine learning container, e.g. http://ip:port

 ## Forcing remote processing